Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Causes of acute gout
+Causes of Acute Gout

 - urate nephropathy (formation of stones consisting of uric acid salts);

-- hyperuricuria (urine acid diathesis);
+- hyperuricosuria (uric acid diathesis);

-- renal insufficiency;
+- renal failure;

 - abdominal obesity and abnormal lipid levels;